Metrics

 metric:

-This would be grouped by user choice + the date of the order
+This would be grouped by user choice + the date of the order.

-) would be grouped by user choice (customer segment), and the inner aggregation by user choice AND date.
-The AVG will average our over dates, while keeping the grouping selection the user has provided (customer segment).
+) would be grouped by user choice only.
+The AVG will average over dates, while keeping the customer segment grouping.

 I have an aggregation, is it a Calculated Attribute or a Metric?